 Modern HR Squashes Humanity out of HR

-By filling out a standard online job form, Liz Ryan explains you can’t tell the difference between a slacker who did the bare minimum and a high performer that blazed their own trail and created value for an organization.
+By filling out a standard online job form, Liz explains you can’t tell the difference between a slacker who did the bare minimum and a high performer that blazed their own trail and created value for an organization.

 Hard-working candidates should be encouraged to go after jobs in creative ways, make direct contact and create relationships, but instead, they are asked to avoid contact and fit themselves into a broken box.
 No wonder candidates are now ghosting employers.